y2labs-0sh/definex/README.md

     3. liquidator: those who keep monitoring if there is any loan with a ltv lower than the 'LTVLiquidate'.
 By doing this, they would be rewarded.

-## price if fed through offchain worker
+## price is fed through offchain worker

 runtime/modules/new-oracle